MichaelTernovsky/Arkanoid/README.md

 The game has 3 level sets which you can enjoy.

 # Make File
-the makefile has 3 targets:
+The makefile has 3 targets:

 compile: compiles all packages in the src directory, using the resources in the directory with the same name, and using the biuoop jar and the tools provided by it.